mongodb/terraform-provider-mongodbatlas/examples/atlas-datalake-pipeline/README.md

 # Example - Okta and MongoDB Atlas DataLake Pipeline

-This project aims to provide an example of using Okta and MongoDB Atlas together.
+This project provides an example of using Okta and MongoDB Atlas together.

 ## Dependencies